pascscha/pySBB/README.md

 ```

 ## Get all follwing station for first stationboard entry
-The following code prints all stations of the first connection on the stationboard:
+The following code prints all stations of the first ship departing from "Luzern Bahnhofquai" at a given date:
 ```
 import pySBB

-entry = pySBB.get_stationboard("Luzern", limit=1)[0]
+entry = pySBB.get_stationboard("Luzern Bahnhofquai", transportations="ship", datetime="2019-10-10 12:00", limit=1)[0]

 print(entry)
 for passList in entry.passList: